Complete guide to NAB complimentary travel insurance

 How do I know if I’m covered and what I am covered for?

-If you have an eligible NAB premium, platinum or flybuys Rewards credit card, this complimentary insurance cover will automatically apply to you, your spouse and/or any dependent children travelling with you when you meet eligibility requirements outlined above.
+If you have an eligible NAB Low Fee Platinum, platinum or Flybuys Rewards credit card, this complimentary insurance cover will automatically apply to you, your spouse and/or any dependent children travelling with you when you meet eligibility requirements outlined above.

 The period of cover starts when you have left your home in Australia for the airport (or overseas departure location).
-Coverage ends when you complete your trip, when you return to your home in Australia, or 6 months after the date of departure for Signature Card and 90 days for all other NAB credit cards (whichever occurs first).
+Coverage ends when you complete your trip, when you return to your home in Australia or 180 days after the date of departure for Signature Card and 90 days for all other NAB credit cards (whichever occurs first).

 If something happens for which you can claim overseas travel and medical cover, which causes you to extend your trip, your cover will continue until you can reasonably complete your trip.